Noratrieb/dilaria/README.md

-There is currently a tree-walking interpreter called `bird` in progress, but the plan is to have a bytecode vm in the end

-language_name is a small embeddable scripting language
+`dilaria` is a small embeddable scripting language

-language_name is inspired by Javascript, Lox, Lua, Python, Rust and more
+It's inspired by Javascript, Lox, Lua, Python, Rust and more

 # Reference